kodekloudhub/community-faq/README.md

 ### Students' own notes on the Exam Environment

-Download [this PDF](./student-exam-experiences.pdf) of curated student experiences taken from our Slack channels.
+Download [this PDF](./student-exam-experiences.pdf) of curated student experiences taken from our old Slack channels.

 ### Can I use an external monitor?